How to Apply to Med School

 Please note that AMCAS does NOT accept any supplementary information except transcripts.
 AMCAS does not make any admissions decisions or judgments; it simply collects information from applicants and their transcripts, verifies the course work with the transcript(s), translates the information into a consistent format and sends it on to the medical schools.

-By faculty regulation, grades for CR/NC courses taken during the first semester of the freshman year will not be released; you may not include your first semester grades to raise your grade point average.
-Grade equivalents for courses taken on a CR/NC basis after the first semester may not be released either, and your shadow grades do not appear on your AMCAS application and are not factored into your GPA.
+By faculty regulation, grades for CR/NC courses taken during the first semester of the freshman year or during the spring 2020 term will not be released; you may not include these grades to raise your grade point average.
+Grade equivalents for courses voluntarily taken on a CR/NC basis after the first semester are not released unless you specifically opt to officially uncover those grades on your transcript, following the procedures and deadlines outlined by the Registrar.
+Your shadow grades do not appear on your AMCAS application and are not factored into your GPA.

 2. Non-AMCAS Schools, including Texas State Schools